saubhagyapandey27/springiitk/readme.md

 ## How to View

-To view the website, open the `index.html` file in a web browser.
+1. To view the website, open the `index.html` file in a web browser.
 You can also deploy the project to a live server for testing.
+2. Go to the Github Page: https://saubhagyapandey27.github.io/springiitk/

 ## Project Structure